AnYa-international/Microsoft-365-Security/Office/README.md

 ## DDE.xlsx
 This Excel file contains a formula that uses a DDE payload as formula to execute "calc.exe" when the file is opened.

+## XLM Macro.xlsm
+This Excel file contains an Excel 4.0 XLM macro that executes "calc.exe".